 After a few years following graduation, we expect our graduates to:

-- Master To have developed the skills, habits, and professional expertise which will carry them through their life and career,
+(B) Master To have developed the skills, habits, and professional expertise which will carry them through their life and career

-- Nurture To embrace change, challenge, growth, inquiry, innovation, and diversity,
+(D) Innovate To embrace change, challenge, growth, inquiry, creativity, and diversity

-- Lead To rise to levels of leadership and impact in their chosen specialties, and
+(E) Lead To rise to levels of leadership and impact in their chosen specialties

 By graduation, we expect our graduates to have demonstrated abilities in: